-You have lymph nodes throughout your body—they’re in your neck, armpits, chest, belly and groin area.
+You have lymph nodes throughout your body—they’re in the sides of your neck, armpits, chest, belly and groin area.
 Sometimes they get swollen.
 You might notice a lump when they do, and the site might feel sore or tender.

-Most of the time, a swollen lymph node means your lymphatic system is doing its job.
-It’s trapping viruses, bacteria and pathogens and signaling your body to make antibodies that can help you fight infections.
+Most of the time, a swollen lymph node means your lymphatic system is doing an important part of its job.
+It’s trapping viruses, bacteria and pathogens and signaling your body to make white blood cells that can help you fight infections.
 “Rather than being something scary, most enlarged lymph nodes are a sign of a healthy immune system,” said Rebecca Moran, MD, a family medicine specialist at Banner Health Clinic in Phoenix.

-When you have swollen lymph nodes, you’ll probably notice other symptoms from whatever is causing them, such as fatigue, fever, sore throat, runny nose or other signs of infection.
+When you have swollen lymph nodes (also known as lymph glands), you’ll probably notice other symptoms from whatever is causing them, such as fatigue, fever, sore throat, runny nose or other signs of infection.

 - Autoimmune disorders such as lupus or rheumatoid arthritis.